Mahiro2211/Mahiro2211/README.md

  - [ ] learning cpp more deeply
  - [ ] learning Java
  - [ ] learning flutter and finishing a data visualization project
- - [ ] Write 2 blog for each week ( Except Exam Week )
+ - [ ] Write 2 blogs for each week ( Except Exam Week )
  - [ ] learning computer graphics ( WEBGL or WEBGPU )
- - [ ] learn tinyML from scratch
- - [ ] prepare for few English test
+ - [ ] prepare for a few English test

 ## What I have done in 2023
-* expose myself to Deep learning
+* expose me to Deep learning
 * Learning Python which is a useful glue language
 * the ability to read English paper
-* have a try in something new in GitHub
+* have a try at something new in GitHub

 <h3 align="left">Languages and Tools:</h3>